 I'm a graduate student, and anyone who's ever shared my plight knows that when things get busy at school, certain aspects of life start to fall by the wayside—you know, like showering and conversing with relatives and eating food that isn't pita bread dipped in hummus.

 This isn't like me: in my pre-graduate school life, planning my meals and shopping for them was something I got lots of pleasure out of.
 But now, I'm learning that I have to adjust the way I cook, when I actually have the time to do so.
-I have to make big meals that keep well, so I can eat them throughout the week, and they have to be complete, providing the protein and nutrients I need to power through my week.
+I have to make big meals that keep well, so I can eat them throughout the week.